keptn/lifecycle-toolkit/docs/blog/posts/stable-release-announcement.md

 ## What’s New in Keptn v2?

 User feedback to the Keptn project has been clear, and we’ve listened.
-Keptn v2 will bring 3 key new features:
+Keptn v2 will bring the following new features:
-1. Non-Blocking Tasks
+- Non-Blocking Tasks
-2. A new “promotion” stage
+- A new “promotion” stage

 ### Non-Blocking Tests